Airplane Mode® & IP

 The next phase?
 Full IP coverage across 25+ additional classes — establishing Airplane Mode® as a true multi-sector platform brand.

-4. Trademark Expansion Strategy
+4. Airplane Mode IP Expansion Strategy

 Airplane Mode® is not just a phrase — it is a powerful platform IP, rooted in a globally recognized invention and expanding across multiple industries.
 Following successful registration in Classes 25 and 38, Rob Lowe is now progressing toward a maximal trademark portfolio covering more than 25 additional trademark classes.